|Balance of trade in goods||Balance of trade in services||Total trade balance|

 Once statistics have been designated as National Statistics it is a statutory requirement that the Code of Practice shall continue to be observed.

-An article outlining the ONS policy on special events is available.
+An article outlining the ONS policy on special events is available on the ONS website.

 Olympic and Paralympics

 This commentary is intended to help users to interpret the statistics in the light of events.
-As explained in ONS’s Special Events policy, it is not possible to make an estimate of the effect of the Olympics and Paralympics on particular series only on the basis of information collected in those series.
-More details of how certain series are affected are in an Information Note and an article explaining how various elements are reflected in the National Accounts was published in July 2012.
+As explained in the ONS policy on special events, it is not possible to make an estimate of the effect of the Olympics and Paralympics on particular series only on the basis of information collected in those series.
+More details of certain series affected are in an Information Note, and an article explaining how various elements are reflected in National Accounts (115.6 Kb Pdf) was published in July 2012.

 Code of Practice for Official Statistics